Infinite divisibility of $\alpha$-Cauchy distributions: Introduction

-It is well-known that the Cauchy variable $\mathcal{C}_2$ is infinitely divisible and even stable.
-But when $\alpha \neq 2$, there is no known result on the infinite divisibility of $\mathcal{C}_\a$.
-The following theorem gives a positive answer to this question when $1 < \a \leq 6/5$.
+It is well-known that the Cauchy variable $\mathcal{C}_2$ is infinitely divisible and indeed stable.
+For $\alpha \neq 2$, the infinite divisibility of $\mathcal{C}_\alpha$ is previously unknown.
+In the following theorem, we provide the complete answer.